-The spread of COVID-19 has affected segments of the global economy and may affect our operations and the operations of third parties on which we rely, including by causing disruptions in the supply of IMR-687 and the conduct of current and future clinical trials.
-The spread of COVID-19, or another infectious disease, could also negatively affect the operations at our third-party manufacturers, which could result in delays or disruptions in the supply of IMR-687.
-In addition, we are temporarily requiring all employees to work remotely, suspending all travel worldwide for our employees, and restricting employee attendance at industry events, which could negatively affect our business.
+The spread of COVID-19 has modestly affected our operations to date, including by causing minor disruptions in the conduct of our clinical trials.
+While we have not experienced any significant disruptions with the third parties on which we rely, the spread of COVID-19, or another infectious disease, could also negatively affect the operations of our third-party manufacturers, which could result in disruptions in the supply of IMR-687.
+In addition, most of our employees are currently working remotely, and we are temporarily restricting travel and attendance at industry events by our employees, which could negatively affect our business.
+The COVID-19 pandemic continues to rapidly evolve and could more significantly impact our operations in the future.